2-88/Application-of-Data-Mining-in-Customer-Segmentation-/README.md

 # Multinational-E-commerce- Retail-Customer-Segmentation-with-Association-Rule-Mining-(RFM Analysis)-and-Data-Mining-(K-Means Clustering)-using-SQL-and-Python
-In this project I used RFM Analysis with SQL and K-Means Clustering with Python to segment the customers of an e-commerce retail store.
+In this project RFM Analysis with SQL and K-Means Clustering with Python was used to segment the customers of an e-commerce retail store.
 Marketing strategies were developed to increase customer lifetime value based on the purchasing beviour of customer segments identified.

 ## Methodology